Property Assessment Notice

 To help you unpack your property assessment, we created a hub for new homeowners like you.
 Here, you’ll find answers to some of the most common questions we receive from first-time homebuyers and a bunch of great resources, too.

-The Request for Reconsideration (RfR) deadline for property owners who disagree with their property assessment is April 2 of the 2024 property tax year.
+The Request for Reconsideration (RfR) deadline for property owners who disagree with their property assessment is March 31 of the 2025 property tax year.

 The fastest way to start the review of your property’s assessment is to file an RfR on AboutMyProperty.
 The tool allows you to attach pictures and reports to accompany your RfR and check the status of your request.
 You may also send us your completed RfR form by mail.